VurghleTheRed/MinecraftMods/README.md

 **Install Mods:**
 If you are NOT using the Modrinth app or a launcher that supports Modrinth (like Prism):
     Click on the DaPeepsModpack folder icon.
 From there, download the .zip file.
 Unzip the file.
 That should create a folder called mods.
 Leave that for now.
+If you want Sort it Out, which adds a button to sort your inventory, download that file too.
 Find your Neoforge installation you created earlier in the *Installations* tab in the Minecraft launcher.
 Hover over the right hand side and select the *Open Installations Folder* button.
 If you do not have a folder named mods here, create one.
 It must be lowercase.
 Then, simply drag and drop the mods from the mods folder you got from the .zip file into the mods folder for your Neoforge installation.

 If you ARE using a launcher that supports Modrinth:
     Download the TheMods.mrpack file.
 You can use that to get the modpack directly, but I'm tired and don't want to look that up rn 🥱.
 If you want to use this option, we can work through it together, and I'll update this document with our findings.